Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Botanical Overview

 A member of the Agave and Yucca subfamily (Agavoideae) in the Asparagus family (Asparagaceae), the Yucca genus has 49 species.
-Yucca baccata has been most likely used as a food plant for many thousands of years.
+Yucca baccata produces large fruit on a short flowering stalk.

 Description